Automated investigation and response (AIR) in Microsoft Defender for Office 365

 |A user is restricted from sending email||High||This alert is generated when someone in your organization is restricted from sending outbound mail.
 This alert typically results when an email account is compromised.

-For more information about restricted users, see Remove blocked users from the Restricted Users portal in Microsoft 365.
+For more information about restricted users, see Remove blocked users from the Restricted entities page.

 |Admin triggered manual investigation of email||Informational||This alert is generated when an admin triggers the manual investigation of an email from Threat Explorer.
 This alert notifies your organization that the investigation was started.|